- Not AKC Recognized

 They will like that doing tricks earn them plenty of attention and will be more than eager to learn more of them and to perform them as well.
 You might say they are “hams”.

 Something worth noting is that Bernedoodle females are more on the independent side whereas the males are more stubborn and like to put on shows for attention.

-One health issue that is prevalent with this breed is hip and elbow dysplasia.
-Other diseases to be mindful of is epilepsy beginning around his fourth year, heart disease, and cancer.
+There are a few health concern that is prevalent with this breed, like elbow dysplasia and hip dysplasia.
+Other diseases to be mindful of is epilepsy beginning around his fourth year, heart disease, eye problems, and cancer.
 The cancer fatality rate of the Bernedoodle accounts for a good part of his life expectancy which is around 8 years.

 Is a Bernedoodle Right for You?